agormp/seqconverter/README.md

   --remdupname          Remove sequences with duplicate names (keeping one of each,
                         randomly selected).
 If this option is not set (default): stop execution on duplicate names.
-  --remendgapseqs MIN   Discard sequences with endgaps >= MIN positions Endgaps are
+  --remendgapseqs MIN   Discard sequences with endgaps >= MIN positions.
+Endgaps are
                         defined as contiguous block of gap symbols at either end of sequence.